Checking, high-yield savings, CDs, money market. FDIC insurance. Where to park cash and why.

 Compare liquidity: High-yield savings allows same-day transfers in most banks, matching the emergency access requirement.

-Insight: Holding 480 per year in nominal interest while preserving same-day liquidity and full FDIC coverage.
+Insight: Holding $12,000 in a 4.0% high-yield savings account produces $480 per year in nominal interest while preserving same-day liquidity and full FDIC coverage.

-Compare: Savings option yields about 1,251 plus unknown reinvestment for remaining 6 months.
+Compare: Savings option yields about $2,908 over 18 months versus ladder initial yields of about $1,251 plus unknown reinvestment for remaining 6 months.
 If rates rise, ladder can be reinvested at higher rates; if rates fall, the savings account may outperform.

 Decision driver: since the time horizon is 18 months and liquidity is needed at that point, high-yield savings at 3.8% likely produces a higher guaranteed nominal amount unless short CD rates exceed 4.0% on average during the period.